 While the fabric pieces are stitched with each other by machine to guarantee tighter sewing, all the quilting is done by hand.
 100% cotton fabrics compose the top and bottom of the quilt.
 The batting sandwiched in between those 2 layers, however, is 100% polyester.
 This polyester batting guaranties both warmth and also excellent washing results.

 Just about all of our quilts are sizable enough to relieve the need for a dust ruffle or pillow shams.
 Just as mattress heights are different, each quilt's proportions can be different.
 We list the quilt's dimensions in addition to the estimated drop for you to compare to the overall size you want to have.
 Kindly do your measuring ahead of making a purchase!

 Can you wash these quilts?

-- Machine wash with cold water on gentle cycle.
+- Wash in a washing machine with only cold water on delicate cycle.

-Amish Handmade Quilt Trivia
+Amish Homemade Quilt Trivia

 Few people recognize the level of time and monotonous labor engaged in producing a quilt.
 Putting together a quilt is a process which make consume 5 to 9 months

 to complete.
 Constructing a quilt includes designing, shearing, combining, quilting, and binding.
 In all, the entire amount of time to finish one quilt amounts to as much as two hundred to three hundred hours.